cruxlang/crux/doc/design/angle-brackets.md

 Another downside of using angle brackets is that it makes the possible future feature of type-level comparison syntactically tricky.  `Foo<x < y>`.
 We'd probably want to add a new token for that as a workaround.
 I'm not aware of any prior art here besides C++, which has insane lexing and parsing rules.

+# Your thoughts?

+If you have any thoughts or feedback or ideas, please feel free to comment.